 Research into 11-hydroxy THC is limited, and is languishing in important-but-boring areas where the data is available (like how much remains in the body after death, how long the compound shows up in human hair, etc.) thanks to U.S. laws that make researching cannabis far too difficult.

-But that doesn’t mean it hasn’t gotten started.
-Directly after it was discovered, scientists began to probe molecules of 11 hydroxy THC to understand how they differed from regular THC.
+But that doesn’t mean they aren’t underway.
+Directly after the discovery, scientists began to probe molecules of THC to understand how they differed from regular THC.
 While initial tests on animals were inconclusive, later human tests revealed that eleven hydroxy THC is indeed a more potent chemical than its plant-based cousin.

 In fact, it’s two or three times more powerful in terms of psychoactive effects.
 And that’s just in terms of potency.
 It also lasts much longer.
 Instead of two- or three-hour high, metabolized THC can stay in its effective range anywhere from six to eight hours.

 That’s insane — though maybe not surprising.
-Every cannabis user has a story of someone who tried an edible, decided it wasn’t working, and took more — only to later be thoroughly rocked by a forceful experience.
-Well, this is why.
-Your body is making its own drug — one that doesn’t occur in nature and packs a mighty wallop of psychoactive potential.
+Every cannabis consumer has a story of someone who tried an edible, decided it wasn’t working, and took more.
+These people often have a thoroughly forceful experience.
+Well, this is why: your body is making its own drug — one that doesn’t occur in nature and packs a mighty wallop of psychoactive potential.

 But where recreational users may see a “Use Caution” sign, patients whose treatment includes medicinal cannabis often prefer edibles for the same reason — it’s more potent and longer lasting.
 Instead of taking two Advil every four hours, it’s easier to take one Aleve.
 That’s the same idea behind edible-based cannabis therapy.
 Dose once and you can forget about your symptoms for a solid chunk of the day.

-The bottom line is that researchers are increasingly interested in 11-hydroxy THC — how it’s created, how it affects us, how to synthesize it, and why it’s useful for the body to produce in the first place.
+The bottom line is that researchers have increasing interest in 11-hydroxy THC.
+They want to know how to create, how it affects us, and how to synthesize it.
+Mostly, they want to know why it’s useful for the body to produce in the first place.
 It’s another step in unlocking the link between the endocannabinoid system and human health, which promises to change medical history.